 "When filing your nails, always start from the outside corner going into the middle of the nail," she explains to us.
 "Try imagining your nail in two sections.
 I like to file the left side first and then the right to complete the shape."

-Another trick Bland emphasized to us: Never hold your file perfectly perpendicular to your nail.
-Instead, she recommends filing your nails at an angle to ensure smooth and polished edges.
+Never hold your file perfectly perpendicular to your nail.
+Instead, file your nails at an angle to ensure smooth and polished edges.

 3. Do Not "Saw" Your Nails